Item categories are used to segment your items by type. Below is a list with descriptions of each item category in SingleOps.

 - Service - These are services provided to your customers that are typically billable.
 Their quantity is usually measured by something that directly correlates value to your customer (e.g., number of trees removed or sq. ft of pine straw installed).
 Service items can also be measured in man hours, however, best practice is to use the Labor category for such items (see below).

 Examples: Mowing, Tree Removal, & Shrub Pruning

-Expense: These items represent costs from outside vendors that are typically indirectly related to a job (e.g., food, gas, etc.).
-Though you can choose to transfer the cost of the expense to the client's invoice, this type of item is different than others in that there is no markup involved if you bill the client.
-If you want to upcharge a client for purchased materials or subcontracted services, you should build that price into other items already on the invoice or use an item marked as subcontracted at job entry if you expect to apply a related expense at a later time.
+- Expense - These items represent costs from outside vendors that are typically indirectly related to a job.
+The cost of these items can be billed to the client with no markup.
+If you want to up-charge a client for purchased materials or subcontracted services, you should build that price into other items already on the invoice or use an item marked as subcontracted at job entry if you expect to apply a related expense at a later time.
 Expense Items cannot be added to Item Groups.

 - Labor - Typically measured in labor hours, these items represent direct work completed by crew members or operators.
 These items are required for specific labor reporting within SingleOps & can be used in conjunction with labor resources.

 Examples: PHC or Turf Care Application Labor, Stump Grinding Labor, & Mowing Labor